She Will Have Her Way (song)

 "She Will Have Her Way" is a song by New Zealand singer-songwriter and Crowded House lead singer Neil Finn.
 Released on 1 June 1998, the track peaked at number 19 on the New Zealand Singles Chart and number 26 on the UK Singles Chart.
 The song gave its name to the 2005 tribute album She Will Have Her Way, which features female Australasian artists performing tracks written by Neil and Tim Finn.
-It was also the inspiration for the title of the 2010 tribute album He Will Have His Way.
+It was also the inspiration for the title of the 2010 tribute album He Will Have His Way, but the song does not appear on either album.

 Music video

-The black and white music video for this song features a giantess capturing, carrying off and eventually marrying Neil Finn.
+The black-and-white music video for this song features a giantess capturing, carrying off and eventually marrying Neil Finn.
 It is a spoof of the 1958 B-movie Attack of the 50 Foot Woman and the 1959 Lou Costello comedy The 30 Foot Bride of Candy Rock.
 The video includes clips from both films.